GunnerGuyven/learning/Setup - Arch Linux on WSL v2.md

   # keys to auto-load go here
 ) | split row -r ';.*\s*' | parse -r '(.+)="?([^"]+)' | transpose -r | first | load-env
 ```

+To make future changes to this file you can use the shell command `config nu`.
+You should alter this configuration to your taste.